Bariatric Seed Mug Cake Recipe: A Warm, Protein-Packed Treat for Post-Op Healing

 🧠 Tips for Bariatric Success

-Looking for more bariatric-friendly ideas?
-Try our Peanut Butter Overnight Oats Recipe high in protein and easy on the stomach.
+Looking for more ideas?
+Check out our Peanut Butter Overnight Oats Recipe — another student-friendly, high-protein option.

 🧁 Flavor Variations to Try